Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Application: The quantum Sherrington-Kirkpatrick model

 We now turn our attention to the most general case of replica symmetry breaking, known as full RSB and realized by the Sherrington-Kirkpatrick model.
 We begin with the derivation of the Landau action valid near the critical point.
-The procedure can be understood as the out-of-equilibrium version of the Landau theory presented in Ref.~\cite{Tikhanovskaya2023}.
+The procedure can be understood as the out-of-equilibrium version of the Landau theory presented in Ref.~\cite{Tikhanovskaya2024}.
 Our approach is similar in spirit to that of Sompolinsky and Zippelius \cite{Sompolinsky1981, Sompolinsky1982, Sompolinsky1981b} that culminated in the analytical solution of the late-time relaxation obtained by Cugliandolo and Kurchan \cite{Cugliandolo1994}.
-Despite several attempts at recovering the results of replica theory from the dynamical equations at late times \cite{Sompolinsky1981b, Horner1984a, Horner1984b, Ioffe1988}, discrepancies remain \cite{Kurchan1992}.
-The problem arises from the order of limits.
+Following several attempts at recovering the results of replica theory from the dynamical equations at late times \cite{Sompolinsky1981b, Horner1984a, Horner1984b, Ioffe1988} long-standing discrepancies were resolved in Ref.~\cite{Crisanti2007}.
+There remains, however, a conceptual difference between the two approaches arising from the order of limits \cite{Kurchan1992}.
 If one considers a finite system at infinitely late times and eventually sends the system size to infinity \cite{Sompolinsky1981b}, the system is time-translation invariant, but must also obey the fluctuation-dissipation relation \cite{Houghton1983}, as at infinite times, any finite system is fully equilibrated \cite{Bouchaud1997}.
 Consequently, a violation of the fluctuation-dissipation relation in this limit contradicts the underlying assumptions.
-In the opposite limit considering an infinite system before sending the time to infinity \cite{Cugliandolo1994} time-translation invariance is always broken because the equilibration time is determined by the system size and therefore the largest time scale in the problem.
-Our approach avoids these problems by measuring time in terms of the inverse temperature of the generalized fluctuation-dissipation relation.
-Therefore, by construction, we have access to all relevant time scales even though the system size is taken as infinite from the outset.
+The thermal symmetry cannot be broken spontaneously.
+Considering instead an infinite system at late but finite times \cite{Cugliandolo1994}, time-translation invariance is always broken because the equilibration time is determined by the system size and therefore never reached.
+Our approach considers an infinite system from the outset and then sends time to infinity, which allows us to study the spontaneous breaking of thermal symmetry.
+By measuring time in terms of the inverse temperature of the generalized fluctuation-dissipation relation we have access to all relevant infinite time scales.